lookatjla/resource-blog-frontend/README.md

 ### The Resource Blog (frontend)
-Resource is a blog that offers delicious recipes created by yours truly, as well as critiques of the hottest restaurants in Atlanta.
+The Resource is a blog that offers delicious recipes created by yours truly, as well as critiques of the hottest restaurants in Atlanta.

 ### Technologies Used
 - Angular